 A therapy with no side effects and at zero cost.
 Nature promotes improved cognitive function and overall well-being, and these effects have recently been documented (16).

-Given the global rush of technology, it has become vital to remind people of the importance impact of nature on our lives.
+Given the global rush of technology, it has become vital to remind people of nature's critical impact on our lives.

-Healthy eating, regular exercising, interacting with nature, and quality sleep help us keep our mental health on track, manage symptoms of depression and anxiety, and improve our overall well-being.
+Healthy eating, regular exercising, and quality sleep help you keep your mental health on track, manage symptoms of depression and anxiety, and improve your overall well-being.

 You may also like